victor-lillo/zoomable-image/README.md

 | `--zi-image-max-height`      |       `92vh`        | Maximum image height                 |
 | `--zi-image-max-width`       |       `92vw`        | Maximum image width                  |

+> [!NOTE]
-#### Why custom properties?
+> Why custom properties?
+>
+> ---
+>

-Deriving settings to CSS helps maintain a **lighter bundle weight**.
+> Deriving settings to CSS helps maintain a **lighter bundle weight**.
+>

-By adopting this approach, we invoke these methods just once and integrate the **custom properties within the desired scope**.
+> By adopting this approach, we invoke these methods just once and integrate the **custom properties within the desired scope**.
 This method offers increased flexibility and responsiveness.

 ## Personal recommendation 📌

-Defer this library styles
+To improve the Core Web Vitals of the page, I recommend **deferring the styles** of this library since they are non-critical.